MasterPupoy/crusader-no-handbook/drafts/retro-quests.md

 1. What support or resources do you need to be more effective in your role?
 1. Are there any specific areas where you would like to grow or develop your skills?

+These individual questions are to ensure that each team member can effectively contribute to the team's success.
+For members struggling to answer some/any of these questions, they are encouraged to arrange a meeting with their supervisors.
+Odee and Rain are available to assist with rephrasing questions and exploring potential responses that may be challenging to articulate.

 ## Team questions:
 1. What were the team's most significant achievements this quarter?
 1. What challenges did the team face, and how were they addressed?